Dirac series for complex $E_7$: Introduction

+Every collection of representations as in \eqref{string} is called \emph{a string}.
+Each string is actually produced by induction from a scattered representation of $L(s)$ tensored with unitary characters.

-By Theorem A of \cite{DD}, the set $\widehat{E}_7^{\mathrm{d}}$ consists of finitely many scattered representations and finitely many strings; moreover, to figure out $\widehat{E}_7^{\mathrm{d}}$, it suffices to pin down the scattered representations in $\widehat{L}_{\mathrm{ss}}^{\mathrm{d}}$, where $L$ runs over the Levi factors of all the $\theta$-stable parabolic subalgebras of $G$ and $L_{\mathrm{ss}}:=[L, L]$ is the semisimple factor of $L$.
-An algorithm for computing these scattered representations is provided in \cite[Section 4]{D2}.
-It will be improved slightly in Section \ref{sec-E7-scattered}.
+Therefore, to completely determine the set $\widehat{E_7}^d$, it suffices to pin down the scattered representations of complex $E_7$ and its proper Levi subgroups.
+An algorithm for computing the scattered representations of $G$ is provided in \cite[Section 4]{D2}.
+It will be improved for complex $E_7$ in Section \ref{sec-E7-scattered}.

 Our main result is the following.

 \textbf{Theorem A.} \emph{The set $\widehat{E}_7^{\mathrm{d}}$ consists of $66$ scattered representations (see Tables \ref{table-E7-scattered-part-1} and \ref{table-E7-scattered-part-2}) whose spin-lowest $K$-types are all unitarily small, and $578$ strings of representations (see Section \ref{sec-E7-string}).
 Moreover, each representation $\pi\in\widehat{E}_7^{\mathrm{d}}$ has a unique spin-lowest $K$-type occurring with multiplicity one.}